 Here is a painting by the Scottish artist John Burr (1831-1893) of an itinerant fiddler playing for a family in a Scottish lane probably trying to make enough money to eat or maybe even receive some food for his entertainment.
 I can’t help but think the father looking out has a skeptical look; possibly wondering what this will cost in the end.

 Here’s a wonderful old photograph of a “Tinker Family in Scotland.”
 It is believed to be taken sometime in the 1920s but the location was not identified.
 The wagon could just about pass for a western American sheep camp.
 Even thought they had the wealth to own a wagon it was still a pretty tough life, often unwanted in non-traveller (sic) communities, these people have been marginalized for centuries.

 Scotland had draconian laws against travelling folk.
 Hostility towards “Egyptians” took off under King James VI, who was also famously opposed to Border Reivers, Gaelic-speaking Highlanders, alleged Witches, Protestant religious dissenters and tobacco smokers.
 Edinburgh, 13 May 1682: ‘His Royall Highnes his Maties heigh Comisioner and lords of privie counsel being informed by the Earl […]

-As if traditional bagpiping weren't enough, here are the Royal Scots Dragoon Guards going all Pachelbel for your listening enjoyment. https://youtu.be/xod2ZDzUR8U A view of the amazing Scottish country of Scotland.
-All these photo's were taken by friends on the Isle Of Skye.
-Accompanied by the music Canon by The Royal Scots Dragoon Guards.
-Music Available … Continue reading Bagpipes Gone Baroque
+A view of the amazing Scottish country of Scotland.
+All these photo’s were taken by friends on the Isle Of Skye.